JellyRollJunior/leet-code-journal/README.md

     * I thought of the algorithm but it was so hacky and I re ran it so many times.
 FUCK
     * I CAN THINK OF THE ALGORITHM BUT I NEED MORE PRACTICE CODING
     * Familiarize yourself with stack tree iteration
+* Lowest Common Ancestor of a Binary Search Tree
+    * THOROUGHLY READ THE QUESETION
+    * ITS ACTUALLY REALLY EASY WHEN YOU FIGURE OUT WHAT THE QUESTION ACTUALLY WANTS FROM YOU

 # First Time 12/20/2021